soblemprolved/InterfaceOfOurOwn/docs/getting-started/response-handling.md

 the request.
 It holds the result in its `value` field.

-We will examine how to process a `Success` below when retrieving a `Work` from the Archive, for example.
-Other operations are also processed in a similar manner, albeit with different destructuring declarations based on the return type of the operation.

-First, we make the network call to the Archive.
+We will examine how to process a `Success` below when retrieving a `Work` from the Archive.
+First, we make the network call like so.

 ```kotlin
 val workResponse: AO3Response<WorkConverter.Result> = viewModelScope.launch { service.getWork(id = 12345) }